Is Bank of Scotland home insurance right for you?

 - Unlimited Outbuildings cover

 - Unlimited accidental damage cover

 - Personal Belongings away from home cover (£25,000)

 Here are a few things to consider when looking for an insurance policy to suit you.

 If you own a listed building or if your property has an unusual feature such as a thatched roof, you may need specialist cover.

 While it’s generally advised that you take out both, it does depend on your individual circumstances.
 Insurance providers often provide individual policies as well as joint policies.

 All policies have their limits so you need to make sure that your home is covered for the rebuild value rather than the market value.

-It’s also worth costing your contents to make sure your chosen policy will be enough to cover it all.
+People's combined possessions are often worth more than they imagine, so it is worth costing your contents to make sure your chosen policy will be enough to cover everything.